tobycm/UltimMC/README.md

 3. Launch `UltimMC`.
 4. Go to account settings.
 6. A. Pick "Add Local" and you will be requested to use the username you desire, this can be anything.
-7. B. Pick "Add Premium" and add your Ely.by account by putting your email and password.
+7. B. Pick "Add Ely.by" and add your Ely.by account by putting your email and password.
 8. Save it.
 9. Now enjoy the Launcher.